tfausak/tfausak.github.io/_posts/2016-05-09-add-files-to-github-releases.md

 automatically.

 Travis, like most other continuous integration services, runs separate builds for Git tags.
-And it sets and environment variable when it runs one of those builds.
+And it sets an environment variable when it runs one of those builds.
 So if the build was for a tag and it succeeds, it should go ahead and upload the executable to that tag.